DevOpsPlayground/atlantis-automation/README.md

 ![Webhook playload event logs](/image/Webhook_logs.png)

-2.2.4 Set repo URL and hostname environment variables and make sure that REPO URL DOES NOT contain http.
+2.2.4 Set up repo URL and hostname environment variables and make sure that REPO URL DOES NOT contain http.

 At the same time  make sure hostname should contain http.